TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     The kernel and nouveau drivers are made available as Debian packages.
     Others items built are available in their own directories.

-4. Uninstall official drivers if you use them.
+4. Uninstall official NVIDIA drivers if you use them.
 Search for packages prefixed  with `nvidia-` and uninstall them.
 You can know what package is installed by looking at packages marked `ii` on the output of this
     command: